logicalclocks/hopsworks-tutorials/java/flink/README.md

 that Feature group metadata needs to be registered in Hopsworks Feature store before you can write real time features computed by Flink.

-Full documentation how to create feature feature group using the HSFS APIs can be found [here](https://docs.hopsworks.ai/3.1/user_guides/fs/feature_group/create/).
+Full documentation how to create feature group using the HSFS APIs can be found [here](https://docs.hopsworks.ai/3.1/user_guides/fs/feature_group/create/).

 This tutorial comes with notebook with a code to create feature groups:
 - `. /hopsworks-tutorials/java/flink/setup/1_create_feature_groups.ipynb`